lumeland/lume.land/docs/core/merged-keys.md

 It's an array with all values present in all parent `_data` contexts.
-The result includes only unique values: if the same value is repeated in different `_data` contexts, it's included only once in the result.
+The result includes only unique values: if the same value is repeated in different `_data` contexts, it's only included once in the result.

 ## stringArray mode

-There's a special case in which you want to make sure that all values of the array are strings.
-Let's see the following example:
+There's a special case where you want to make sure that all values of the array are strings.
+Look at the following example:

 <lume-code>